Ricserrano613/Final-Project/Final Game/readme.md

 ## Instructions
 Running this game is pretty simple, just click start and you are in the game!
-However, there may be some issues loading picture assests and sounds required to run the game as intended.
-Should this be the case, follow these instructions:
+Hold the up arrow key on the keyboard to charge the shot!
+You may click anywhere on the court to position the ball!
+Good luck!